Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Peaked-size teleportation at intermediate times

 \FigureSizeWidth

 \emph{Probing the size width---}Let us now turn to the time profile of the size width, which exhibits a \emph{peak} near the scrambling time in both 1D and 2D.
 Qualitatively, this behavior arises from fact that the size width receives contributions from two sources: the interior of the light cone, and the boundary of the light cone.
 Within the light cone, we expect a $\geq$1D system with a small local Hilbert space to `locally thermalize' as the operator spreads.
-This implies that the bulk's contribution to the size width scales as $\delta \mathcal{S}_\textrm{bulk} \propto \sqrt{\mathcal{S}} \propto t^{d/2}$ and saturates at the scrambling time.
+This implies that the bulk's contribution to the size width scales as $\delta \mathcal{S}_\textrm{bulk} \propto \sqrt{\mathcal{S}} \propto t^{\mathcal{D}/2}$ and saturates at the scrambling time.
 Second, the size width also receives contributions from the light cone's boundary, which has not yet thermalized.
 At late times, the boundary of the light cone reaches the edge of the system and these additional contributions subside, leading to the peak in the size width at the scrambling time.

 To quantify these effects, we note that the growth of operators in $\geq$1D RUCs is predicted to fall in the Kardar–Parisi–Zhang (KPZ) universality class~\cite{kardar1986dynamic,nahum2018operator}.
-In 1D, fluctuations in operator size near the boundary have been verified numerically to have a growing width $\sim \! t^{\alpha}$ with the KPZ growth exponent $\alpha = 1/2$.
+In 1D, fluctuations in the light cone boundary have been verified numerically to have a growing width $\sim \! t^{\alpha}$ with the KPZ growth exponent $\alpha = 1/2$~\cite{nahum2018operator}.
 This implies that the contribution of the boundary to the size width is $\delta S_\textrm{boundary} \propto t^{1/2}$, and the full width is

 We note that the maximum size width relative to the late-time size width is a constant set by $(\alpha_\textrm{bulk} + \alpha_\textrm{boundary})/\alpha_\textrm{bulk}$.
 Comparing the size width of multiple system sizes, we observe excellent agreement with predicted scalings over a wide range of system sizes (Appendix~\ref{app: RUC-numerics}).